Before looking at the spin: which ball is right for you based on your skill level

 How to choose between these 3:

 Take my test 9+9.
-It became clear to me that the one she gave me more control on the green and better feel at the hit It was the one that made me lower blows, not the one that promised more meters.
+It became clear to me that the one that gave me more control on the green and a better feel for the shot was the one that made me lower my strokes, not the one that promised more distance.

 Refurbished vs. new balls: when they hurt your chances (and why)

-The refurbished ones are great value, but You don't know about their past life. (water, micro-cracks, loss of properties).
-In my experience, I went from using them to avoiding them because it is much more likely to have problems: erratic flight, inconsistent feel and unpredictable green.
+Refurbished ones are great value, but you don't know their previous condition (water damage, micro-cracks, loss of properties).
+In my experience, I went from using them to avoiding them because they're much more likely to cause problems: erratic flight, inconsistent feel, and unpredictable greens.

-My rule: if you're looking to improve today, buy new ones with good value for money (3+ layers if you can).
-I would only use reclaimed for practice or very casual days.
+My rule: if you're looking to upgrade today, buy new ones that are good value for money (3+ layers if you can).
+I'd only use refurbished ones for practice or very casual days.

 Summer vs winter — ball adjustments you'll actually notice

-- Summer (firm courses, fast greens): thank you touch and grip; Urethane helps to "stop" the ball.
-If it's very hot, a slightly stronger sensation firm can hold line on putt.
+- Summer (firm courses, fast greens): You appreciate the feel and grip; urethane helps to "stop" the ball.
+If it's very hot, a slightly firmer feel can help you maintain line on your putts.

-- Winter (damp grass, cold air): the ball flies a little less and it is glue more to the point; a “soft” model can feel too chewy.
-Here, keeping it works for me.
-3 layers but not the stickiest urethane if the green already stops on its own.
+- Winter (damp grass, cold air): The ball flies a little less and sticks more to the club; a "soft" model can feel too sticky.
+Here, maintaining 3 layers works for me, but not the stickiest urethane if the green already slows down on its own.

 In my case, I notice the seasonal change in the approachIn summer I ask for more bite; In winter, something less "aggressive" is fine because the countryside helps to slow things down.